wavefrontHQ/docs/pages/doc/events.md

 ## Learn More!

 * See [Organizing with Tags](tags_overview.html) for details on managing event tags.
-* See our KB article [How to set Show Events setting on a dashboard permanently](https://help.wavefront.com/hc/en-us/articles/360058262552-How-to-set-Show-Events-setting-on-a-dashboard-permanently).
+* See [Displaying Event Overlays in Charts](charts_events_displaying.html) for details on customizing event overlays.